 What is company culture?

-A company culture is a set of beliefs, best practices, and policies that a company creates to hold its team accountable to.
+A company culture is a set of beliefs, best practices, and policies that a company creates to hold everyone accountable.
 For the most part, the company culture is defined and disseminated by the founders of the company as they are the ones with the most passion for the company and its future.

-A company culture sets the stage for the team as they are encountering different situations within their daily roles and responsibilities.
-The company culture helps the team to understand how they should be treating others, organizing their responsibilities, and pushing forward as an individual within the organization.
+A company culture sets the stage for everyone involved as they are encountering different situations within their daily roles and responsibilities.
+The company culture helps everyone to understand how they should be treating others, organizing their responsibilities, and pushing forward as an individual within the organization.

-Without a well-defined company culture, the team can become lost in their role within the company.
-As a founder without a company culture, you will see much less organization and ability to get your message through to your team.
-In order to fully optimize your vision of how you will grow the company, you must get your team on board with your own unique company culture.
+Without a well-defined company culture, people who are otherwise invested can become lost in their role within the company.
+As a founder without a company culture, you will see much less organization and ability to get your message through to workers.
+In order to fully optimize your vision of how you will grow the company, you must get workers on board with your own unique company culture.

 The FreeeUp Company Culture